lanbufan/Upload-or-Publish/README.md

 Adding your preprint server to UoP

-If you are the manager/admin/developer in charge of a preprint repository and you would like to see the COVID-19 preprint manuscripts' metadata added to the UoP API please email [me](f.lachapelle@alumni.ubc.ca).
+If you are the manager/admin/developer in charge of a preprint repository and you would like to see 'your' COVID-19 preprint manuscripts' metadata added to the UoP API please email [me](f.lachapelle@alumni.ubc.ca).
 In a nutshell, what I would need is a CSV containing all your COVID-19 preprints's metadata (title, authors, doi, etc..) using CORD-19 metadata formatting.
 I am aware that some preprint repositories have API capabilities, but at this point, I am NOT planning to extend the UoP coverage by scraping websites or building API pipelines.
 I do not have the ressources nor the time to accomplish that kind of data architecture.

 Adding functionalities to UoP